 What’s more, you might have enough cash to purchase basic equipment, but you want premium or more capable machinery.
 The bottom model isn’t always the best choice for your business, even if it’s the cheapest.
 Equipment loans might let you make the most appropriate investment in your products and processes.

 Equipment financing is sometimes easier to obtain than other types of business funding, including SBA-backed loans or angel investing.
 That’s because equipment financing is less risky for the lender since the equipment acts as collateral.
 For the same reason, equipment financing, like truck loans for example, may come with better rates and terms than other types of small business loans.

 Another benefit of equipment financing is how many options you might have.
-Several lenders work exclusively with this type of loan, but you could also get financing from traditional banks.
-Some options, such as working capital loans from firms such as Kabbage, are available if you already have a history of income for your business.
+Several lenders work exclusively with this type of loan, but you could also get financing from traditional banks and specialized or alternative lenders.

 Perhaps the biggest disadvantage of equipment financing — especially for a purchase — is that you might need to come up with a sizable down payment.
-Down payment requirements vary — whether or not one is required depends on the lender, your own credit history, the business’s credit history, the type of equipment and how much you need to finance.
+Down payment requirements vary; whether or not a down payment is required depends on the lender, your own credit history, the business’s credit history, the type of equipment and how much you need to finance.

-If you want to finance $20,000 for equipment that’s likely to depreciate $5,000 a year, the lender is taking on fairly significant risk.
+Equipment depreciation is a major factor that the equipment lender will consider.
+For example, if you want to finance $20,000 for equipment that’s likely to depreciate $5,000 a year, the lender is taking on fairly significant risk.
 If you don’t make any of the payments, they can repossess the equipment, but they may only be able to sell it for $15,000, which is a loss of $5,000.
-Lenders often require down payments to reduce that risk.
+Lenders often require down payments on equipment loans to reduce that risk.

 The Bottom Line